2 kidnapped Americans found dead in Mexico, 2 others alive

-MEXICO CITY (AP) — Two U.S. citizens missing since their violent abduction last week in the northern Mexican border city of Matamoros have been found dead and two others are alive, the state’s governor said Tuesday.
+MEXICO CITY (AP) — Two of four Americans abducted in Mexico last week when their van was caught in a shootout were found dead, a top Mexican official said Tuesday.
+The two others have been found alive, with one wounded.

-Tamaulipas Gov. Américo Villarreal said that one of the surviving U.S. citizens was wounded and the other was not.
+Tamaulipas Gov. Américo Villarreal did not provide details on the extent of the wounded person’s injuries, saying, “right now the ambulances and the rest of the security personnel are going to give the corresponding support.”
+The governor did not share any additional details about where or how they were found.

-The FBI had reported Sunday that it was searching with Mexican authorities for the missing Americans, who had been kidnapped Friday.
-A relative of one of them said Monday that they had traveled together from South Carolina so one of them could get a tummy tuck from a Matamoros doctor.
+The FBI had reported Sunday that it was searching with Mexican authorities for the missing Americans, who were kidnapped Friday.
+A relative of one of them said Monday that they had traveled together from South Carolina so one of them could get a tummy tuck from a doctor in the border city of Matamoros, across from Brownsville, Texas.

-Shortly after entering Mexico Friday they were caught in the crossfire of rival cartel groups.
+Shortly after entering Mexico they were caught amid fighting between rival cartel groups in the city.
 A video showed them being loaded into the back of a pickup truck by gunmen.
+Mexican officials said a Mexican woman also died in Fridays’ crossfire.

 Villarreal confirmed the deaths by phone during a morning news conference by Mexican President Andrés Manuel López Obrador, saying details about the four abducted Americans had been confirmed by prosecutors.